Jewelry Coverage in Home Insurance: Limits, Costs & When to Schedule

 What's Covered and What Isn't

 Standard homeowners policies cover jewelry under named perils, meaning only specific events listed in the policy qualify for a claim.
+And in many cases, the jewelry sublimit only applies to theft, not to broader damage.
 Here's where most policyholders are caught off guard:

 Pros